mudler/edgevpn/README.md

 ![Screenshot 2021-10-31 at 23-04-12 EdgeVPN - Users connected](https://user-images.githubusercontent.com/2420543/139602708-d102ae09-12f2-4c4c-bcc2-d8f4366355e0.png) | ![Screenshot 2021-10-31 at 23-04-20 EdgeVPN - Blockchain index](https://user-images.githubusercontent.com/2420543/139602709-244960bb-ea1d-413b-8c3e-8959133427ae.png)

-EdgeVPN uses libp2p to build an immutable trusted blockchain addressable p2p network.

-**VPN** :  Creates a vpn between p2p peers

-**Reverse Proxy** : Share a tcp service like you would do with `ngrok`.
-EdgeVPN let expose TCP services to the p2p network nodes without establishing a VPN connection: creates reverse proxy and tunnels traffic into the p2p network.

-**Send files via p2p** : Send files over p2p between nodes without establishing a VPN connection.

-At implementation detail, EdgeVPN uses a blockchain to store *Services UUID*, *Files UUID*, *VPN Data* into the shared ledger: It connect and creates a small blockchain between nodes.

-**The blockchain is ephemeral and on-memory**.
-Each node keeps broadcasting it's state until it is reconciled in the blockchain.
-If the blockchain would get start from scratch, the hosts would re-announce and try to fill the blockchain with their data.

 # :new: GUI

 A Desktop GUI application (alpha) for Linux is available [here](https://github.com/mudler/edgevpn-gui)